0xsequence/ethkit/README.md

 ### wallet

 `wallet` handles encrypted Ethereum wallet creation and management in user-supplied keyfiles.
-It allows users to create a new Ethereum wallet, import an existing Ethereum wallet from a secret mnemonic or print an existing wallet's secret mnemonic.
+It allows users to create a new Ethereum wallet, import an existing Ethereum wallet from a secret mnemonic, or print an existing wallet's secret mnemonic.

 ```bash
 Usage: